nitsanavni/katas/gilded-rose-with-typist/prompt.md

-@./gilded_rose.py
-@./mutation_report.txt
-@./test_gilded_rose.py

-only modify test_gilded_rose.py

-let's add coverage to kill those mutants just add to the quality, sell_in, names lists
+@./generate_mutations.py

+let's add more mutations
+start with similar to the one that exists, but instead of zeroing we incerment the int by 1 keep the existing one, and add the new one